 From there, you”ll cross an isolated bogland at Meenawannia to reach Glenties.
-Finally, it’s an easy half-day walk follows the Owenea river to the town of Ardara.
+Finally, it’s an easy half-day walk following the Owenea river to the town of Ardara.
 These places may sound like a succession of curious names right now.
-However, rest assured you’ll know them well by journey’s end.
+However, rest assured, you’ll know them well by journey’s end.
 Above all, they’ll become places you dream of returning to some sunny day.

 Bluestack Way route

 Getting your bearings

 The Bluestack Way starts on The Diamond in Donegal Town.
 Our guide is primarily designed to tell you about the lore of the area.
 We will help guide you along the route with our maps, but please be armed with OS Maps 10 and 11.
 These are available from nearby Timony’s Spar Shop & Newsagent just off the Diamond.
 Needless to say, bring a compass, a fully-charged mobile phone, good quality footwear, raingear, water and snacks.
 The map for the Bluestack Way (from the Bluestack Environmental Group) is available from The Four Masters Bookshop on the Diamond.
 Use of this guide is subject to being bound by our Licence.

 To get the most out of this trek, some advance preparation is advisable.
 Make sure you enjoy a night’s fun in Donegal Town itself the night before your walk begins in earnest.
 We recommend the Harbour Restaurant for good food and The Reel Inn for good trad music.
 Find out more at TripAdvisor for the town.